life-itself/tao/project-management /README.md

 These are largely based on standard scrum process see e.g. Wikipedia http://en.wikipedia.org/wiki/Scrum_(software_development)

-### Product Owner
+### Project Owner

-Represents the stakeholders and is the voice of the customer.
-He or she is **accountable** for ensuring that the **team delivers value to the business**.
-The Product Owner's primary task is the creation and prioritization of job or user stories.
-Specifically, the Product Owner:
+The Project Owner's primary task is the creation and prioritization of job or user stories.
+Specifically, the Project Owner:

 * writes (or has the team write) customer-centric items typically [user stories][] or, preferably, [job stories][]
 * **assigns "business" value** to them
 * **prioritizes** (ranks) them
 * and adds them to the [product backlog](http://en.wikipedia.org/wiki/Scrum_(software_development)#Product_backlog)

-Scrum teams should have one Product Owner, and while they may also be a member of the delivery team, this role should not be combined with that of the Scrum Master.
+At Life Itself, the roles of the project owner and delivery team are often merged, meaning that individual team members may work independently on a project and write the job stories themselves.

 See also http://www.mountaingoatsoftware.com/agile/scrum/product-owner